mar-file-system/sqlite3-pcre/README.md

-This is sqlite3-pcre, an extension for sqlite3 that uses libpcre to provide the REGEXP() function.
+This is sqlite3-pcre, an extension for sqlite3 that uses libpcre2 to provide the REGEXP() function.

 The code was written by Alexey Tourbin and can be found at: